 Naturally, Google also takes a strong stance against content that is either deemed offensive or in violation of another person or location’s privacy.
 For example, posts that include a phone number may be rejected to stop any repetition since that’s already on your listing.
 Avoid questionable content and stay within Google’s guidelines by checking out Google’s list of unapproved content here.

-Google My Business posts only take a few simple steps and minimal time to create—most importantly, they’re free!
+Google Business Profile posts only take a few simple steps and minimal time to create—most importantly, they’re free!
 With this being such a local-friendly marketing tactic, it’s a can’t miss for small businesses looking to serve a specific area.